-- (a) Arrangements must be established to manage internal hearings and appeals. - (b) If arbitration is sought in either the NST General Division or an internal Hearing Tribunal, the Hearing Tribunal will, as applicable: - i. determine whether any Provisional Action imposed in accordance with clause 7.4 is disproportionate; or - ii. if referred directly to the Hearing Tribunal under clause 7.2, make the findings required by clause 8.1, and determine whether a Sanction should be imposed and if so, the nature of that Sanction; or - iii. if referred to a Hearing under clause 8.6 following an investigation, arbitrate the substantiated allegations and proposed Sanction set out in the Breach Notice.
+- (b) If arbitration is sought, the Hearing Tribunal will, as applicable: - determine whether any Provisional Action imposed in accordance with clause 7.4 is disproportionate; or - ii. if referred directly to the Hearing Tribunal under clause 7.2, make the findings required by clause 8.1, and determine whether a Sanction should be imposed and if so, the nature of that Sanction; or - iii. if referred to a Hearing under clause 8.6 following an investigation, arbitrate the substantiated allegations and proposed Sanction set out in the Breach Notice.